 몰몬²

-Mormon, a key figure in the Book of Mormon, was a Nephite prophet-historian, military leader, and record keeper.
-Born around AD 310, he was named after his father, Mormon, and the land of Mormon—the site where Alma established the first church after fleeing King Noah’s regime (3 Nephi 5:12; Mosiah 18).
-A direct descendant of Nephi and a pure descendant of Lehi, Mormon embodied the spiritual and physical leadership qualities expected of a Nephite steward of sacred records (3 Nephi 5:20).
+Mormon was a Nephite prophet, military commander, and record keeper, born around AD 310.
+He was named after his father, Mormon, and after the land of Mormon, where Alma established the first church after fleeing King Noah (3 Nephi 5:12; Mosiah 18).
+He identified himself as a pure descendant of Lehi (3 Nephi 5:20).

 ❮ 이전